 Playfully named ‘The One Star Hotel’ the pop-up hotel from the iconic brand Converse was based in a former warehouse in the hip East London enclave of Hoxten, exuding a laid-back vibe that their sneaker, skate, music and fashion followers love.

 In contrast, the luxury beauty brand opened the YSL Beauté pop-up hotel for just 4 days, in time for Paris Fashion Week.
 Describing their approach as a strategic shift away from storytelling to ‘storyliving’, the space was designed to encourage guests to experiment with the brand’s services and products, create digital content for social media, but not make any purchases.

-It strikes us that there is extremely furtile ground in the intersection between retail and hospitality, as it presents brands with an opportunity to create the clearest and purest expression of their brand and the ultimate destination.
-We anticipate that many other brands and retailers will take steps into this territory in the months to come; opening up facets that may be hidden and inviting people to not only experience but, in effect, ‘live’ the brand for a short while.
+It strikes us that there is extremely fertile ground in the between retail and hospitality, as it presents brands with an opportunity to create the clearest and purest expression of their brand and the ultimate destination.
+We anticipate that many other brands and retailers will take steps into this territory in the months to come; opening up facets that may be hidden and inviting people to not only experience but, in effect, ‘live the brand‘ for a short while.